CGCookie/retopoflow/docs/v3/index.md

 This documentation covers the installation and usage of all tools included in the add-on.

-You can read about the features and purchase a copy on [our website](https://orangeturbine.com/downloads/retopoflow) or the [Blender Market](https://blendermarket.com/products/retopoflow/).
+You can read about the features and purchase a copy on the [Blender Market](https://blendermarket.com/products/retopoflow/).

 ![Blender Market](images/blendermarket_screenshot.png)

-If you’re brand new to RetopoFlow, check the [Quick Start page](https://docs.retopoflow.com/quick_start.html).
+If you’re brand new to RetopoFlow, check the [Quick Start page](quick_start.html).
-Otherwise, jump right over to the [Table of Contents](https://docs.retopoflow.com/table_of_contents.html).

 ## Requirements